Soon-To-Be-Dad Accuses His Wife Who Is 7 Months Pregnant Of "Milking" Her Pregnancy To Get Out Of Chores

 He will be more useful this way according to ancient teachingsdeakers

 To promote a healthier relationship during pregnancy, it's vital for couples to engage in shared responsibilities.
-Research shows that equitable division of labor can enhance relationship satisfaction and reduce stress levels for both partners (according to studies from UC Berkeley).
+Equitable division of labor can enhance relationship satisfaction and reduce stress levels for both partners.
 When partners actively work together to manage chores and responsibilities, it can alleviate feelings of resentment and foster a sense of teamwork.

 Practically, they might consider creating a chore chart or discussing expectations openly, ensuring both partners feel heard and valued.